poorvarathore05/CoderPad/README.md

 - User can choose coding language for syntax higihlighting.
 - Multiple users can join, view, edit and download the code.
-- Leave option with notifies other user.
+- Leave option will notifies other user.

 ## Technology Stack